Multi-Active Filters: News and SEC Filings Guide

 You can flip multiple toggles on at once.
 The feed re-fetches as you toggle, so the change you make is reflected immediately, and the funnel's active count updates with you.

-Editing a slot's rules
+Editing a saved filter's rules

 A couple of things in the header are easy to miss:

-- The small green check mark next to a tab name (you can see one on "Symbols" and on "Rhea-AI" in the screenshot) means that tab already has rules set for this slot.
+- The small green check mark next to a tab name (you can see one on "Symbols" and on "Rhea-AI" in the screenshot) means that tab already has rules set for this saved filter.
 It is the editor's way of showing you, at a glance, where the filtering logic actually lives.

-The rule types inside each slot
+The rule types inside each saved filter

 | Tab | What it does |